 - Research the quality of the preamps and their ability to handle high-gain microphones

-- Look for interfaces with adjustable gain controls and low-noise floor
+- Look for interfaces with adjustable gain controls, auto gain features that automatically set input levels to prevent clipping, and a low-noise floor

 Top Budget Audio Interface Picks

 Alright, let’s dive into some serious stuff now.
+These top picks are suitable for music producers, professionals alike, and beginners, offering versatility for all experience levels.
+Each interface is designed to deliver reliable performance during long recording sessions, ensuring stability and uninterrupted workflow.
 Time to find out which of the best audio interfaces will be your next pick.

 Best Overall Budget Audio Interface